-- 1 Click Effects > Camera > Lighting effects. - 2 Click the Light source tab. - 3 Enable the Spotlight option in the Type area. - 4 In the preview window, drag the Light source selector to set the position and direction for the light.

-- 5 Type a value in the Angle box to set the angle of the light relative to the image. - 6 Move any of the following sliders: - Brightness lets you set the intensity of the light source - Cone size lets you set the width of the light beam.
-Higher values produce a wider, more diffused light beam. - Edge lets you set the diffusion of the light along the edge of the beam - Opacity lets you set the density of the light - 7 Click the Atmosphere tab, and move the Brightness slider to adjust the brightness of the entire image.
+- 3 Enable the Spotlight option in the Type area. - 4 In the preview window, drag the Light source selector to set the position and direction for the light. - 5 Type a value in the Angle box to set the angle of the light relative to the image. - 6 Move any of the following sliders: - Brightness lets you set the intensity of the light source - Cone size lets you set the width of the light beam.
+Higher values produce a wider, more diffused light beam. - \bullet Edge lets you set the diffusion of the light along the edge of the beam - Opacity lets you set the density of the light - 7 Click the Atmosphere tab 🗼 , and move the Brightness slider to adjust the brightness of the entire image.

-Change the color of the light

-Click the Color picker, and choose a color swatch.

-Add a light with the same properties as the last light applied

-Click the Add light button \Box +.

-Delete the last light applied

-Hide/Reveal the Light source selector

-Add three-dimensional texture using a preset

-Click the Delete light button Θ .

-Click the Hide/Reveal Light source button

-Click the Presets tab, choose a preset that adds texture to the image, and click the Image texture tab to set the properties you want.

-Add three-dimensional texture using color channels

-Click the Image texture tab, choose a color channel from the Channels list box, and modify the settings you want.
+Change the color of the light Click the Color picker, and choose a color swatch.
+Add a light with the same properties as the last light applied Click the Add light button+.
+Delete the last light applied Click the Delete light button \bigcirc .
+Hide/Reveal the Light source selector Click the Hide/Reveal Light source button Add three-dimensional texture using a preset Choose a preset that adds texture to the image from the Presets list box, and click the Image texture tab $\exists \exists \exists$ Add three-dimensional texture using color channels Click the Image texture tab =